 School ends according to the times listed under "School Hours".
 During dismissal times, only students and staff are allowed in the hallways.
 The sidewalk area in front of the office should be kept clear so dismissal can flow smoothly.
 Please refrain from engaging teachers in conferences or questions during dismissal times.
+Dismissal procedures are subject to change as needed.

 Students must be signed out by a parent, guardian or authorized adult (18 years of age or older) by 1:45 p.m. on Wednesdays and by 2:45 p.m. on all other days, unless enrolled in After Care.
 Parents should enter through the side gate.
-If there are older children to pick-up after, please exit through the side gate and proceed to the area in front of the school office.
-Please do not cut through black top area.
+If there are older children to pick-up after, please exit through the side gate and proceed to the designated area to pick up your child based on their grade level.
+Please do not cut through black top or playground area.